Daily readings

 14And if Christ be not risen again, then is our preaching vain, and your faith is also vain.

-15Yea, and we are found false people giving testimony of God: because we have given teaching against God, that he has raised up Christ; whom he has not raised up, if the dead rise not again.
+15Yea, and we are found false witnesses of God: because we have given teaching against God, that he has raised up Christ; whom he has not raised up, if the dead rise not again.

 16For if the dead rise not again, neither is Christ risen again.